Sulfur dioxide air quality designations

 - EPA designated the rest of Whatcom County as “attainment/unclassifiable.”

-We received questions about why monitoring SO2 pollution near the aluminum smelter in Malaga was necessary, since the plant curtailed its operations starting in 2016-2017.
+* We received questions about why monitoring SO2 pollution near the aluminum smelter in Malaga was necessary, since the plant curtailed its operations starting in 2016-2017.
 Regulatory requirements do not allow us to postpone monitoring, and the facility may begin operating again (curtailment is different than closure and means the facility maintains its operational permits).
 At this time, the monitor near the facility shows that SO2 readings are well below the NAAQS.

 3 The nonattainment area is bounded by lines connecting the following UTM Coordinates (zone 10): Northwest Corner: 519671 5412272; Northeast Corner: 524091 5412261; Southwest Corner: 519671 5409010; Southeast Corner: 524111 5409044.